grzesiek-galezowski/tdd-ebook/manuscript/240_Refactoring_Object_Composition.md

  1. Defines some kind of *vocabulary* - in our case, the following "words" are form part of the vocabulary: `Both(), Calls(), MakesLoudNoise(), DependingOnTimeOfDay(), atNight, duringDay, SecureAreaContaining(), GuardsBuildingWithAlarmThat(), OfficeBuildingWithAlarmThat()`.
  1. Allows combining the words from the vocabulary in certain combinations as which also have a meaning.
 For example: `Both(Calls(Police), Calls(Guards))` has the meaning of "calls both police and guards when triggered" - thus, this thing we invented allows creating *sentences*.
  1. Although we are quite liberal in defining behaviors for alarms, there are some rule as what can be composed with what (for example, we cannot compose guards building with an office, but each of them can only be composed with alarms).
 Thus, we can say we have created something that looks like a *grammar*.
  1. The vocabulary is *constrained to the domain* of alarms.
-On the other hand, it *is more powerful and expressive* as a description of this domain than a combination of `if` statements, `for` loops, variable assignments etc. available in a general-purpose language.
+On the other hand, it *is more powerful and expressive* as a description of this domain than a combination of `if` statements, `for` loops, variable assignments and other elements of a general-purpose language.
  1. The sentences written define a behavior of the application - so by writing sentences like this, we still write software!

 All of these points suggest that we have created a *Domain-Specific Language*[^fowlerdsl], which, by the way, is a *higher level language*.